My inner voice: Stranger than fiction

-It was a time when we were nearing the end of 2020 and I was thinking about how unrelenting it had all been.
-Right about then my inner voice declared that if last year had been a book, it would have been named Unrelenting.
+It was a time when we were nearing the end of a difficult year and I was thinking about how unrelenting it had all been.
+Right about then my inner voice declared that if that year had been a book, it would have been named Unrelenting.

 And then I wondered what others might name it.
 I’ve been known to ask clients and members of my women’s groups this question at year’s end.

 If last year were a book, what would you name it?

 The responses were so layered, so wise and nuanced.
 They surprised me because they held a multiplicity of meanings, a sense of how much more the year had been than simply unrelenting.